mikementor/about/blog/foundational-testing-activities.md

 1. ***Clarify***

-It's next to impossible to know every single model of (development/CI/business domain) because for projects that are more complex than trivial it takes a  full competent specialist to maintain the topic - just one tester won't be enough(or you should find another/more rich and deep job, that will take note thsn your pair of attentive eyes) .
+It's next to impossible to know every single model of (development/CI/business domain) because for projects that are more complex than trivial it takes a full competent specialist to maintain the topic - just one tester won't be enough(or you should find another/more rich and deep job, that will take note than your pair of attentive eyes).

-But there's always be the work of making the models of business domain/CI/etc explicit - or in another words making sure everyone understands model the same way but writing/drawing it down.
+But there's always be the work of making the models of the business domain/CI/etc explicit - or in other words, making sure everyone understands the model the same way but writing/drawing it down.

-Next task would be questioning that model on the reality check ("how does reality accords to that model?")
+The next task would be questioning that model on the reality check ("how does reality accords to that model?")

 2. ***Doubt the existing/explicitly stated model***